 The paywall model has become increasingly popular in the digital age as news organizations seek ways to generate revenue from their online content.

-While paywalls can be effective in generating revenue, they can also alienate potential readers and discourage people from sharing links to articles.
+While paywalls can effectively generate revenue, they can alienate potential readers and discourage people from sharing article links.

 For these reasons, paywalls have been a controversial topic in online publishing.

-In the digital age, paywalls have become a popular way for online content providers to generate revenue.
+In the digital age, paywalls have become famous for online content providers to generate revenue.

-A paywall is a system that requires users to pay for access to online content.
+A paywall system requires users to pay for access to online content.
 This can be done on a per-article basis or through a subscription model.

 While users often criticize paywalls, they can be an effective way for publishers to generate revenue.